Teen Checking is available to members who are age 13-17 and requires a parent or guardian as a joint owner.

 Are there any key differences between a Free Teen Checking and regular Free Checking account?

 Yes, there are three key differences.
-The Free Teen Checking account offers the same features as our Free Checking account, plus Parental Controls, Spending Controls and a “cool” custom card design.
+The Free Teen Checking account offers many of the same features as our Free Checking account, plus Parental Controls, Spending Controls and a “cool” custom card design.
 Parental Controls – the parent or guardian, listed as the Joint Owner, will also have access to the Teen Checking account.
 Spending Controls – for safe debit card use, there are cash withdrawal limits at ATMs, up to $100 per day, and spending limits for signature based purchases of up to $300 per day and Personal Identification Number (PIN)-based purchases of up to $300 per day.
-“Cool” Card - the free Teen Checking VISA debit card features a unique, colorful card design.
+“Cool” Card - the free Teen Checking Visa debit card features a unique, colorful card design.

 Can I open an account for my Teen under the regular Free Checking account program?